 Justin Luna recently joined the Space Cadets as an on-call Exhibitions Preparator.
 One day, Luna, Scott Neal and Jeremy Stone will start a reality show called "The Install."
 Luna graduated in the Spring 2009 Ohio State Bachelor of Fine Arts class with the sharpest Photography undergrads to roam Haskett Hall (R.I.P.).
 He served as the Gallery Director of the ROY G BIV Gallery for Emerging Artists (roygbivgallery.org) from 2009 – 2011.
 He still serves ROY on the Curatorial Committee and as a Gallery volunteer.
 Luna's recent artwork focuses on the creation and tangibility of memory on color film.

-All current, full-time students at The Ohio State University, our Student Assistants are responsible for the daily operations of the gallery and serve as docents for visitors.
+Student Assistants are undergraduate and graduate students at The Ohio State University who are responsible for the operating the gallery and serving as docents for visitors.
 Each Student Assistant is responsible for a unique administrative project.
 Students are expected to coordinate with the Accessibility Coordinator to maintain a working knowledge of all accessibility best practices for exhibitions and ensure they are followed.
 Part of following a best practices model includes working with artists to gather items for touch, audio and visual description tours.
 In addition to accessibility, sustainability is built into our philosophy and students work with the Operations Assistant to adhere to current policies.